vsnrchg/twfoody/README.md

 # twfoody
 Note - Solution for exercise-2 is in "AllocationEngine.DoBetterAllocation()" .
 This also will by-default apply the basic algo of exercise-1 in case it does not find any drivers who are available within the preparation time.
 Pls. refer Main()  in Program.cs for the test entry points and to follow the flow.
+Some functions and nested classes in AllocationEngine could ideally be private - retaining them as public for now for ease of calling for the current test purpose.
+Can be refactored later.

 # Driver allocation logic
 - Filter drivers who can each the restaurant within the order prep time